w796933/dockerfiles-2/rtorrent/README.md

  * The default user:password is rtorrent:rtorrent in `/data/.rutorrent/htpasswd`.

- * You can change the service environment variables in systemd drop-ins.
+ * For multiple instances you have to change the port variables...

- * For multiple instances you have to override the port variables...
+ * You can set the environment variables in `/etc/sysconfig/containers/rtorrent/NAME`.

  * SSL should be configured by a reverse proxy for public access.